JiaweiZhang-THU/academic-website/content/publication/Drill the cork of information bottleneck by inputting the most important data/index.md

 ---
-title: "Drill the Cork of Information Bottleneck by Inputting the Most Important Data"
+title: "Drill the cork of information bottleneck by inputting the most important data"
 authors:
 - Xinyu Peng
 - admin